- Research and Projects

 - Get Involved

 Rob Anderson, Associate Professor of Health Economics and Evaluation, was one of the authors to win first prize in the Public Health category of the 2017 BMA Medical Book Awards on Monday night.

 The prize was awarded for their undergraduate medical textbook, Public Health and Epidemiology at a Glance (2nd edition).

-“Many of the examples we used in the book drew directly from the research-inspired teaching and real...Read more
+“Many of the examples we used in the book drew directly from the research-inspired teaching and real connections to...Read more

 A PenCLAHRC project showing that eating a Mediterranean diet may help reduce the risk of dementia has been reported in the Western Morning News as part of Dementia Awareness Week.